celestiaorg/docs/docs/nodes/consensus-full-node.md

 ## Deploying the celestia-app

-This section describes part 1 of Celestia consensus full node setup: running a Celestia App daemon with an internal Celestia Core node.
+This section describes part 1 of Celestia consensus full node setup: running a celestia-app daemon with an internal celestia-core node.

 > Note: Make sure you have at least 100+ Gb of free space to safely install + run the consensus full node.

 ### Install celestia-app

-Follow the tutorial on installing Celestia App [here](./celestia-app.mdx).
+Follow the tutorial on installing celestia-app [here](./celestia-app.mdx).

 ### Setup the P2P networks